chains-project/dirty-waters/report_s3.md

 </details>

 ### Fine grained information
-If you want to know more details about the suspicious packages, please take a look at the following two tables.
+For further information about package transparency in your project, take a look at the following tables.

 <details> <summary>Source code could not be found(50)</summary>